ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 * cycle the interface

+May not be strictly required, but I did have at least one occastion where the server ignored the NAT rule until I did this.

 ```bash
 ip set dev eth1 down
 ip set dev eth1 up
 ```

-* check status of Geneve tunnel
+* Check status of Geneve tunnel

-Now it should show that it's up because we both endpoints are configured
+Now it should show state=up because we both endpoints are configured

 ```bash
 sudo ovs-vsctl show | grep geneve -C 3